Divundu

-Divundu (1.090 m above sea level) is a village on the south-eastern banks of the Okavango River in the Kavango East Region, Namibia, 200 km east of Rundu.
-Divundu has a population of around 5,430 inhabitants and is homestead of the local Mbukushu kings.
+Divundu (1.090 m above sea level) is a village on the south-western banks of the Okavango River in the Kavango East Region of Namibia, 200 km east of Rundu.
+Divundu has a population of around 5,430 inhabitants and is the homestead of the local Hambukushu kings.

 On the opposite, north-eastern banks of the river lies Kakutji in Angola, and the two settlements are linked via a nearby border post.

+Economy and infrastructure

+Divundu is situated on the Walvis Bay-Ndola-Lubumbashi Development Road, in Namibia designated the national road B8.
+It also connects south-east to Botswana via the C48.
+Divundu has a National Traffic Information System (NaTIS) office and issues the number plate DV.

+The Divundu Correctional Facility is one of Namibia's seven major prisons.